calderov/blog/content/posts/t3-tutorial-notes/index.md

 ---
-title: "Coding a Twitter clone with the T3 stack"
+title: "A Twitter clone with the T3 stack (Setup and deployment)"
 date: 2023-06-27T11:32:48-06:00
 draft: true
 ---